BIMSBbioinfo/RCAS/README.md

 tools and R packages will be handled by Guix.
 There is no need to manually install the tools.

+The configuration step checks that all needed R packages are installed.
+This can take a while and be a little annoying when testing your changes.
+When you are in a hurry, pass `HURRY=yes` to the configure script to skip the checks for R packages.

 ## RCAS dependencies